deeppavlov/DeepPavlov/deeppavlov/models/spellers/error_model/README.md

 #### Language model

-This model uses [KenLM](http://kheafield.com/code/kenlm/) to process language models, so if you want to build your own, we suggest you consult with it's website.
+This model uses [KenLM](http://kheafield.com/code/kenlm/) to process language models, so if you want to build your own, we suggest you consult with its website.
 We do also provide our own language models for [english](http://lnsigo.mipt.ru/export/lang_models/en_wiki_no_punkt.arpa.binary.gz) \(5.5GB\) and [russian](http://lnsigo.mipt.ru/export/lang_models/ru_wiyalen_no_punkt.arpa.binary.gz) \(5GB\) languages.